-The sandbox source code will be made is available as an R package on CRANand.
+The sandbox source code is available as an R package on CRAN.
 The living source code and development is transparently accessible via GitHub (https://github.com/coffeemuggler/sandbox).
-The supplementary materials-information contain an extensive manual to the package and the code used to prepare the figures in the main this text.
+The supplementary information contain an extensive manual to the package and the code used to prepare the figures in this text.

 Author contributions.
 Michael Dietze designed the code and initiated the manuscript.
 Sebastian Kreutzer reviewed and optimised package code, linked RLumModel and contributed age data for the loess section rule book.
 Margret C. Fuchs advised on the early stages of the package and translated luminescence laboratory techniques to package functions.
-Sascha Meszner contributed all field-based sedimentological and etertionership has data and provided the arrain size measurement data and interpretation.
-All outhers shared menoaribilities in writing the
+Sascha Meszner contributed all field-based sedimentological and stratigraphic base data and provided the grain-size measurement data and interpretation.
+All authors shared responsibilities in writing the manuscript.

-Acknowledgements.
+545 Acknowledgements.
 SK has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 844457 (CREDit).